-Daytime moon, west after sunrise | EarthSky.org
+Look west after sunrise for the daytime moon | EarthSky.org

+At top: Paul Schulz caught a daytime moon in September 2018, above and then behind Mt.
+Graham, Safford, Arizona.
+Thanks, Paul!
+Click here to view it larger.

-Tomorrow morning – September 8, 2017 – and for a few mornings after that, look west after sunrise for the daytime moon.
-The September 2017 full moon has passed.
+The September 2019 full moon has passed.
 Now the moon is in a waning gibbous phase, which means it rises in the east later and later each evening.
+Beginning around the morning of September 15 or 16, 2019, look west after sunrise for the daytime moon.

 So you’d look east before going to bed tonight to catch the moon over the eastern horizon.
 Then you’d look in the west after sunrise tomorrow, or in the next few mornings, to see the daytime moon over your western horizon.